aheimsbakk/ansible-playbooks/README.md

 Public available services.

 * [Gotify](https://gotify.192.168.56.11.nip.io), default username `admin` and password `password`
     After installing playbooks, go into the Gotify and add an application.
 Take the applications token and update the `gotify_token`.
-Voila, you get a notification every time someone logs into i`homeserver`.
+Voila, you get a notification every time someone logs into `homeserver`.
-* [Nextcloud](https://nextcloud.192.168.56.11.nip.io) with backup cronjob, default username `admin` and password `password`
+* [Nextcloud](https://nextcloud.192.168.56.11.nip.io) with database backup cronjob.
+Default username `admin` and password `password`
-* [Vaultwarden](https://nextcloud.192.168.56.11.nip.io), configured to signup.
+* [Vaultwarden](https://nextcloud.192.168.56.11.nip.io) with database backup cronjob.
+Configured with signup.
 Change in admin GUI.

 Services restricted to source IP range.
 Defaults to `192.168.0.0/16`, `172.16.0.0/12` and `10.0.0.0/8`.